CyberOceanist/Google_Cybersecurity/README.md

 1. Foundations of Cybersecurity (No notes)

-2. Play It Safe: Manage Security Risks
+2. Play It Safe: Manage Security Risks (No notes)

 3. Connect and Protect: Networks and Network Security